anasoid/docker-jmeter/README.md

 1. Use container instance by execution.
 2. Force exit container after execution , use `JMETER_EXIT` to force remote exit after test execution.
-3. In environement when container has a like (AWS Fargate, Azure container instance, Google cloud run) and there is a risk for Jmeter will not stopped correctly (for any raison like slave are started but master fail ..) than use timeout execution `CONF_EXEC_TIMEOUT` ins second, be careful timeout should be greater than the max duration possible for test.
+3. In environment when container has a like (AWS Fargate, Azure container instance, Google cloud run) and there is a risk for Jmeter will not stopped correctly (for any raison like slave are started but master fail ..) than use timeout execution `CONF_EXEC_TIMEOUT` ins second, be careful timeout should be greater than the max duration possible for test.
 4. Adapt memory needed by the JVM using `JMETER_JVM_ARGS` and don't use a huge Memory instance, it's preferable to have smallest one : less than 8GB.
-5. Always use properties to parameterising tests (<https://jmeter.apache.org/usermanual/best-practices.html#parameterising_tests>) , than you can save multi pre-configured properties files to be used with `JMETER_PROPERTIES_FILES`.
+5. Always use properties to parameterize tests (<https://jmeter.apache.org/usermanual/best-practices.html#parameterising_tests>) , than you can save multi pre-configured properties files to be used with `JMETER_PROPERTIES_FILES`.